 Just like your general practitioner may refer you to an internist, a cardiologist, or a surgeon, your veterinarian has similar options for obtaining advanced care for your pet.
 Specialization allows a veterinarian to focus on a particular area of practice to help manage very specific problems using the most current knowledge, techniques, and equipment.
 Your pet's primary care veterinarian is your best friend when it comes to keeping your pet healthy and the first person you should see if there is a problem.
 Since a primary care veterinarian can't be expected to know everything about everything, especially since the body of knowledge in veterinary medicine grows daily, they may rely on specialists to provide services that they cannot.
 It's the job of the specialist not only to provide the service needed by the pet, but also to educate the pet owner about the problem, the treatment, and the plan, as well as to make sure that your pet's primary care veterinarian is kept informed and involved.
 More about specialty care for pets.

-What kind of specialized training does a veterinary nutritionist have?
+What kind of specialized training does a board certified veterinary nutritionist have?

 Most veterinary specialists have a counterpart in human medicine.
 A veterinary ophthalmologist, for example, does a job similar to that of an ophthalmologist who treats humans- albeit species differences alone make for some big differences between human and veterinary medicine.
 A veterinary nutritionist, however, doesn't really have a "twin" in human medicine.